fermyon/spin/docs/content/configuration.md

 ## Configuration reference

-### Application configuration
+### Application manifest

-The following are the fields supported by the `spin.toml` configuration file:
+The following are the fields supported by the `spin.toml` manifest file:

 - `spin_version` (REQUIRED): Spin API version.
 Currently, this value MUST be `"1"`.